avantifellows/plio-backend/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Ex: The user sees a code error at the top of the page and [...]

 **To Reproduce**
 Steps to reproduce the behavior: